kstenerud/concise-encoding/cte-specification.md

 Everything else, including hexadecimal digits, exponents, and escape sequences, must be lower case.

-A decoder must accept data regardless of letter-case because humans won't follow these rules.
+A decoder must accept data regardless of letter-case because humans will inevitably break these rules, and rejecting a document on such grounds would result in poor UX.

 An encoder must output letter case in accordance with this specification.